AlexCharlton/lemna/readme.md

   - `Toggle`, a simple state-toggling button
   - `Text`, some text
   - `TextBox`, a box for entering text
+  - `Canvas`, for displaying raster images, including drawing to a blank canvas
   - `Selection`, a dropdown menu
   - `RoundedRect`, a stylable-rectangle
 - OpenIconic icons built-in